 But for some listings, it’s not so clear the merchandise is counterfeit.
 The quantities are sometimes limited.
 The prices are not unreasonably low.
 And the goods appear to be genuine.
 Many clients still want these listings removed because the sellers are unauthorized resellers, but a takedown request may not be the appropriate strategy.

 These goods are by and large “parallel imports” or grey market goods – authentic products legally purchased in a foreign country, imported into China, and then offered for sale.
 China does not have a clearly articulated position on the legality of parallel imports for trademarked goods, but courts have generally held that selling such goods in China does not constitute trademark infringement.

 China follows the “international exhaustion of trademark rights” standard, which means that once trademarked goods have been sold overseas, a brand owner’s exclusive rights to those goods in China have been exhausted, and a reseller’s use of that trademark in China does not constitute trademark infringement.
 The contrasting standard would be “national exhaustion of trademark rights,” which would only allow resellers to use the owner’s trademark if the first sale of the goods was in China.

-But just because China has a de facto policy of allowing parallel imports does not mean that trademark owners are powerless to stop sellers of parallel imports on JD.com or Tmall.
+But just because China has a de facto policy of allowing parallel imports does not mean that trademark owners are powerless to stop sellers of parallel imports online.
 Sure, it may not be possible to stop the occasional seller of small lots brought over from America.
 But it’s the sellers who claim to be authorized dealers or exclusive resellers who are the real problem.
 And though a trademark infringement claim probably will not work against those companies, it may be possible to succeed with other claims.
 In the cases where the plaintiff has been able to stop parallel imports, the courts have ruled based on grounds such as unfair competition and consumer protection.